 I love the look of concrete countertops.
-They can be rustic or modern and are an inexpensive alternative to laminate if you don’t have the budget for natural stone.
+They can be rustic or modern and are an inexpensive alternative to laminate if you don’t have the natural stone budget.

 So, when I started renovating my master bathroom, I knew I wanted to give concrete counters a try.

-Instead of having new counters poured I opted for the concrete over laminate route.
-(And I even coated my 1970’s style sink in concrete!)
+Instead of having new counters poured, I opted for the concrete over the laminate route.
+(And I even coated my 1970?s style sink in concrete!)

 Here’s how I did DIY concrete over laminate counters.